jamestharpe/jamestharpe.com/content/dockerized-dotnet-core-app.md

 * Delete that Spam by issuing an HTTP DELETE to the reported end-point

 Since this project will be open source, we didn't want to tie it to Azure or AWS as we've done for our proprietary code bases.
 We've therefore based the application on Linux containers to allow it to run virtually anywhere.

+In this article, I'll walk through how to build:

+* A development container that automatically re-builds the application upon code changes, for fast previewing
+* A debugging container that makes it easy to debug using VS Code in a production-like environment
+* A production container, suitable for deployment

+First, however, let's scaffold our ASP Dotnet Core REST API.

 ## Scaffold the ASP.NET Core Application